scmunk/decisions/README.md

-# decisions
+# Making Decisions Like a Boss
-Artifacts for Making Decisions Like a Boss
+Artifacts supporting the BSides Nashville presentation.